Yamanote Line: Name

 "Yamanote" literally refers to inland, hillier districts or foothills (as distinct from areas close to the sea).
 In Tokyo, "Yamanote" lies along the western side of the Yamanote Line loop.
 The word consists of the Japanese morphemes yama, meaning 'mountain', the genitive suffix no, and te, meaning 'hand', thus literally translating as "mountain's hand", analogous to the English term "foothills".
 Yamanote-sen is officially written in Japanese without the kana no (の、ノ), which makes its pronunciation ambiguous in print.
 The characters 山手 may also be pronounced yamate, as in Yamate-dōri (Yamate Street), which runs parallel to the west side of the Yamanote Line.
 The Seishin-Yamate Line in Kobe and the Yamate area of Yokohama also use this pronunciation.

-After World War II, SCAP ordered all train placards to be romanized, and the Yamanote Line was romanized as "Yamate Line".
-It was thus alternatively known as "Yamanote" and "Yamate" until 1971, when the Japanese National Railways changed the pronunciation back to "Yamanote".
+After World War II, SCAP ordered all train placards to be romanized, and the Yamanote Line was romanized as "Yamate Line" due to a mistake made by one of the workers at JNR.
+It was thus alternatively known as "Yamanote" and "Yamate" until 1971, when the Japanese National Railways changed the pronunciation back to "Yamanote", as people started riding trains heading for Yamate thinking it goes to the Yamate Station located in Yokohama.
 Some older people still refer to the line as the "Yamate Line".